peterhinch/micropython-vs1053/temp/ADAFRUIT.md

 difference in the behaviour of hard SPI interfaces between Pyboards and the ESP8266.
 All Pyboards clock a buffer out at a constant rate.
 By contrast the ESP8266 issues a byte at the specified rate, interposing a 7μs gap between each byte.
-This (and probably other latencies) prevents successful operation.
+This (and probably other latencies) prevents successful operation with the asynchronous driver.

 # sdcard.py